Aurora Programme Content

 We recommend submitting bookings no later than 6 weeks before the cohort begins to secure the places.
 Places are booked on a first come first served basis.

-What is the maximum number of participants we can send in one year?
+What is the maximum number of participants that institutions can send in one year?

-Aurora will have 7 cohorts across the UK and Ireland for 2019/20 providing many opportunities to attend.
-Most institutions will want to send their participants to the nearest regional location but this is not compulsory.
-We can accept up to 35 participants per institution.
-However, we are able to accommodate any number of participants if they are split across multiple cohorts.
+Aurora will have 7 cohorts across the UK and Republic of Ireland for 2023/24 providing many opportunities to attend.
+Most institutions will want to send their participants to the nearest regional location, but this is not compulsory.
+We can accept up to 50 participants per institution.
+However, we can accommodate any number of participants if they are split across multiple cohorts.

 Who can I talk to about the specific needs of my institution?

-If you are thinking about sending participants on Aurora would like any advice please contact the Aurora team.
+If you are thinking about sending participants on Aurora and would like any advice, please contact the Aurora team at email@example.com.